cfengine/documentation/overview/glossary.markdown

   Free and Open Source edition of the CFEngine software, published under the GPL3 license, and optionally under the COSL license.

-* CFEngine Community Open Promise-Body Library

-  A collection of standard definitions that is open to the user community for comment and standardization.

-* CFEngine Constellation

-  An enterprise edition of CFEngine, that is designed to scale to huge systems by using a federated design.
-Constellation allows better handling of groups (i.e. constellations of objects) in a network.

 * CFEngine Enterprise Editions

   Refers to commercial (paid) editions of the CFEngine software, published under